arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/datasheet/datasheet.md

 * 802.11g: 54 Mbit/s
 * 802.11n: 72 Mbit/s max at HT-20 (20 MHz), 150 Mbit/s max at HT-40 (40 MHz)

-### Bluetooth
+### Bluetooth®

-The NORA-W106-10B module supports Bluetooth® LE v5.0 with an output power EIRP at up to 10 dBm.
+The NORA-W106-10B module supports Bluetooth® LE v5.0 with an output power EIRP at up to 10 dBm and data rates up to 2 Mbps.
+It has the option to scan and advertise simultaneously, as well as supporting multiple connections in peripheral/central mode.

+## System

+### Resets

+The ESP32-S3 has support for four levels of reset:
+- **CPU:** resets CPU0/CPU1 core
+- **Core:** resets the digital system, except for the RTC peripherals (ULP coprocessor, RTC memory).
+- **System:** resets the entire digital system, including the RTC peripherals.
+- **Chip:** resets the entire chip.

+It is possible to conduct a software reset of this board, as well as obtaining the reset reason.

+To do a hardware reset of the board, use the onboard reset button (PB1).

+### Timers

+The Nano ESP32 has the following timers:
+- 52-bit system timer with 2x 52-bit counters (16 MHz) and 3x comparators.
+- 4x general-purpose 54-bit timers
+- 3x watchdog timers, two in main system (MWDT0/1), one in the RTC module (RWDT).

+### Interrupts

+All GPIOs on the Nano ESP32 can be configured to be used as interrupts, and is provided by an interrupt matrix.
+Interrupt pins are configured on an application level, using the following configurations:
+- LOW
+- HIGH
+- CHANGE
+- FALLING
+- RISING

 ## Serial Communication Protocols

 The ESP32-S3 chip provides flexibility for the various serial protocols it supports.
 For example, the I2C bus can be assigned to almost any available GPIO.
-Please bare in mind that the de

 ### Inter-Integrated Circuit (I2C)